What type of airspace is DFW classified as?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

 Dallas/Fort Worth International Airport (DFW) is classified as Class Bravo airspace.
-Class Bravo airspace is typically established around busy airports to manage and control high-density traffic operations involving both commercial and private aircraft.
-This type of airspace extends from the surface up to a specified altitude, usually around 10,000 feet MSL, and often involves a more complex air traffic control structure to ensure safety and efficiency.
+Class Bravo airspace is designed to accommodate high-density traffic around major airports, offering additional safety and efficiency for both commercial and general aviation.
+This type of airspace typically extends from the surface to a specified altitude, often encompassing a significant area around a busy airport to help manage aircraft operations.

 Subscribe